netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 --- abstract

-   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation called "immutable" to flag which nodes are immutable.
+   This document defines a way to formally document an existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation called "immutable" to flag which nodes are immutable.